How much to replace circuit breaker local

 How long does it take to replace a circuit breaker?

-The time to replace a circuit breaker can vary, but typically it takes an experienced electrician 1-2 hours to complete the task, depending on the complexity of the electrical panel and any additional work required.
+A professional electrician can typically replace a single circuit breaker in 1-2 hours, depending on the complexity of the electrical panel and any additional work required.

 Connect with certified professionals in your area